JingyuCui639/R-code-for-COVID-19-Impact-on-Mental-Health-over-Time/README.md

 # R-code-for-COVID-19-Impact-on-Mental-Health-over-Time

-Descriptions software and packages
+Descriptions of software and important packages used in the study.

 All the computation in this study is conducted in R (version 3.6.1).
-The Multivariate Imputation by Chained Equation (MICE) package is used in R to do the multiple imputation.
+The R package: Multivariate Imputation by Chained Equation (MICE) is used in R to do the multiple imputation.
+The R package: Lasso and Elastic-Net Regularized Generalized Linear Models (glmnet) is used to fit Lasso model.
+The function glm() is used to fit the logistic regression model on the data.

 The proceures are listed as follows: